 “Making known to us the mystery of His will according to His good pleasure, which He purposed in Himself.”

-Ephesians 1:5 says that God predestinated us unto sonship according to the good pleasure of His will.
+Ephesians 1:5 tells us God predestinated us “unto sonship through Jesus Christ to Himself according to the good pleasure of His will.”

 “In order that now to the rulers and the authorities in the heavenlies the multifarious wisdom of God might be made known through the church, according to the eternal purpose which He made in Christ Jesus our Lord.”